nevisende/budget/README.md

 - Hat tip to anyone whose code was a source of inspiration.
 - A big thanks to [@microverseinc](https://github.com/microverseinc).
 - The design template provider [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

+## Errors

+If you encounter any errors, run the following commands.

+- Run `rails db:drop db:create db:migrate` to drop, create and migrate a new database.

+- Run `rubocop && rubocop -A` to check for and fix code errors.

 # 📝 License